kundor/coxeter-stg/README.md

 is a partially ordered set consisting of all the face orbits of the polytope.
 The function `makeOrbit` constructs a symmetry type graph from the Face Orbit Poset.
-The symmetry type graph, also known as an orbit graph, represents all the flag orbits with edges labeled i where i-adjacent flags are in the corresponding orbits.
+The symmetry type graph, also known as an orbit graph, represents all the flag orbits with edges labeled *i* where *i*-adjacent flags are in the corresponding orbits.

 Sample output:
 ![Hasse diagram and orbit graph for t_{0,3}(H4)](sample-t03h4.png)